curvegrid/hardhat-multibaas-plugin/sample/README.md

 After that, go to the `sample` folder, then run `yarn install` to install dependencies.

 You can run either `yarn test` to test the project using tests defined in `tests` folder or `yarn deploy --contract [contract_name]` to deploy a smart contract defined in the [contract folder](./contracts) to MultiBaas.
+At least two accounts are required to successfully complete the tests.